Who This Course Is For

 | Target user | Developers who want an AI partner | Developers building AI-powered applications |

 The same underlying model powers both.
-Claude Code gives you a polished product with a plugin ecosystem; the Agent SDK gives you raw building blocks to build your own products.
+Claude Code is a polished product with a plugin ecosystem, while the Agent SDK gives you the building blocks to create your own AI-powered applications.

 Claude Code's capabilities can be customised and extended through five building blocks: